Federal Employee's Compensation Act (Worker's Compensation Benefits)

-The OWCP will not approve a prescription for a compounded opioid medication without a physician’s Letter of Medical Necessity certifying that he or she has considered other treatment options and is appropriately monitoring the use of the medication; additional scrutiny applies to long-term and/or high dose usage.
+Beneficiaries who have not been prescribed an opioid within the 180 days prior to a work injury (if ever) are limited to an initial seven-day supply and may receive a maximum of three additional seven-day supply prescriptions before authorization from the OWCP for further prescriptions is required.
+Such authorization requires a physician’s Letter of Medical Necessity certifying that he or she has considered other treatment options and is appropriately monitoring the use of the medication.
+Afterward, prior authorization is required every 60 days.
 Prior authorization also is required for prescriptions of herbal supplements and certain nutritional supplements.
-See FECA Bulletins 17-07, 18-04 and 17-03 at www.dol.gov/owcp/dfec/regs/compliance/DFECfolio/FECABulletins.
+See FECA Bulletins 17-03, 17-07, 18-04 and 19-04 at www.dol.gov/owcp/dfec/regs/compliance/DFECfolio/FECABulletins.

 Vocational Rehabilitation—If you are permanently disabled, you may be provided with vocational rehabilitation services and an additional allowance may be paid for necessary maintenance in an amount not to exceed $200 per month while you are undergoing an approved course of training.
 Also, you will be paid compensation at the rate for total disability while pursuing an OWCP-approved training course.